 2. Cleaning the Throttle Body of the Dodge Ram 1500

-The other pictures are of a throttle body of my truck, a 2001 Dodge Ram 1500 with the 5.2 liter engine.
-This engine has about 130,000 miles on it and it shows in the excessive carbon build up on the underside of the body and throttle plate.
-The IAC and other sensors are more apparent on this one and easily accessible to cleaning.
-Removal of the IAC valve is necessary because this piece is exposed to excessive carbon build up that restricts the movement of the plunger.
+The other pictures are of a throttle body of my truck, a 2001 Dodge Ram 1500 with the 5.2-liter engine.
+This engine has about 130,000 miles on it, and it shows in the excessive carbon build-up on the underside of the body and throttle plate.
+The IAC and other sensors are more apparent on this one and easily accessible for cleaning.
+Removal of the IAC valve is necessary because this piece is exposed to excessive carbon buildup that restricts the movement of the plunger.
 This causes the ECM to compensate for the loss by using more gas, hence the poor gas mileage.
-After removing the throttle body on this truck, I noticed that the carbon build was bad right on the top of the intake manifold and by removing the body I was able to clean in to the manifold a bit more.
+After removing the throttle body on this truck, I noticed that the carbon build was bad right on the top of the intake manifold and by removing the body I was able to clean into the manifold a bit more.

-*Note: Most major auto parts store like Autozone or Advanced Auto Parts will scan your car’s ECM for free.
+*Note: Most major auto parts stores like Autozone or Advanced Auto Parts will scan your car’s ECM for free.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 © 2011 Jacob Harding